LXShades/comp320_artefact/readme.md

 * - Does the frame rate data match the game's performance?
 * + Is the data associated with the active impostor configuration correctly?
 * + Does the questionnaire data match the user's responses?
+* - Is the number of shots fired recorded correctly?

 ### Stress testing
 * + Does the log file continue to collate the correct data when the game is run two times or more?